rangle/ngCourse2/handout/redux/defining_your_main_application_state.md

 _src/models/appState.ts_
 ```typescript
 export interface AppState {
   readonly colors: Colors;
   readonly localization: Localization;
   readonly login: Login;
   readonly projectList: ProjectList;
   readonly registration: Registration;
   readonly showMainNavigation: boolean;
 }
 ```

-> **Note:** We're using `readonly` to ensure compile-time immutability, however feel free to use another approach on your project that makes sense for your team.
+> **Note:** We're using `readonly` to ensure compile-time immutability, and it provides the simplest immutable implementation without adding more dependencies to clutter the examples.
+However, feel free to use another approach on your project that makes sense for your team.